13 Books by Pacific Islanders

 The Girl in the Moon Circle by Sia Figiel

 The Girl in the Moon Circle takes a look at Samoan culture and society through the perspective of a ten-year-old girl.
-Figiel draws from her own experience with Samoan language and art to produce lyrical prose that immerse the reader in this young girl’s childhood; from crushes on boys at school to family violence at home.
+Figiel draws from her own experience with Samoan language and art to produce lyrical prose that immerses the reader in this young girl’s childhood, from crushes on boys at school to family violence at home.

 Afakasi Woman by Lani Wendt Young

 Lani Wendt Young, known for her young adult novels set in Samoa, takes on the heavier facets of life as an afakasi woman in this collection of short stories.
 With prose that have cemented her place as a prominent South Pacific writer, Young puts forth 24 short stories that weave elegantly between the lighthearted, the humorous, and the arduous experiences of a “Real Samoan Woman.”

 Fijian writer Gina Cole explores a theme of heat and coldness in this collection of short stories that follow an eclectic array of characters in the South Pacific; from a glaciology expert stuck in the crevasse of his research to a child working in a Barbie Doll sweatshop.